Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Introduction

 \section{Introduction}

-Federated learning is a transformative paradigm that facilitates training machine learning models in decentralized environments while preserving the privacy of data stored on distributed \rev{mobile and embedded} devices~\cite{mcmahan2017communication} \rev{and enhancing personalized user experiences in ubiquitous computing applications}.
-In federated learning, clients perform local model training over several epochs and share model updates, rather than raw data, with a central server.
-The server then aggregates these updates across clients over multiple rounds, collaboratively building a robust global model.
-This decentralized approach is particularly promising for mobile and embedded computing systems~\cite{shin2024effective,alam2023fedaiot}, \rev{given that it enables them to leverage vast amounts of (distributed) locally collected data for maintaining a high-performing personalized model while alleviating many of the privacy and network overhead concerns that arise from sharing personal data/information~\cite{sani2024photon}.}
+Federated learning is a transformative paradigm that trains machine learning models in decentralized environments to preserve the privacy of distributed mobile and embedded data while enhancing personalized experiences~\cite{mcmahan2017communication, shin2024effective}.
+In such systems, clients locally train their models and share only model updates, rather than raw data, with a central server, which aggregates model updates from many distributed clients to build a robust global model.

-\rev{However, despite its decentralized and privacy-preserving nature stemming from the fact that local information of individual users/devices is not shared directly with the server,} federated learning still faces significant privacy and security threats.
-Unlike centralized training, where data resides on a single server, federated learning relies on distributed, heterogeneous user/client data, leaving it vulnerable to malicious model updates that compromise system integrity~\cite{fang2020local, elhattab2023robust}.
-Furthermore, honest-but-curious servers can attempt to analyze model updates to infer private user data, breaching confidentiality~\cite{elhattab2024pastel,feng2020pmf}.
-These concerns are particularly critical in \rev{ubiquitous computing scenarios, such as daily activity and personal health monitoring}, where sensitive data is abundant, and the software environment is vulnerable due to the ease of installing third-party apps~\cite{lee2025mind,lee2023exploiting}.
-These threats are categorized into two primary attack vectors: \textbf{integrity attacks}, in which malicious clients undermine model robustness, and \textbf{confidentiality attacks}, where curious servers endanger data privacy.
+However, despite its data privacy-preserving design, federated learning still faces notable security challenges.
+Specifically, its reliance on distributed, heterogeneous client data makes it susceptible to malicious model updates that compromise system integrity~\cite{fang2020local,elhattab2023robust}.
+Additionally, honest-but-curious servers can analyze shared model updates to infer sensitive data, thereby breaching confidentiality~\cite{elhattab2024pastel,feng2020pmf}.
+These issues are especially critical in ubiquitous computing scenarios, such as daily activity tracking and personal health monitoring, where sensitive data is abundant and the risk is heightened by the installation of third-party apps~\cite{lee2025mind,lee2023exploiting}.
+In summary, federated learning must contend with two primary attack vectors: \textit{integrity attacks} from malicious clients and \textit{confidentiality attacks} from curious servers.